inhuman-cpc/twillot/x-bookmarks/README.md

 - Fixed a bug when exporting media files

+## Oct 28, 2024 Update

+- Fixed an issue where the CSP update in Chrome version 130 caused verification failures.
+- Fixed an issue where changes to the Twitter API caused verification failures.

 ## Oct 2, 2024 Update

 - Fixed a bug that caused the extension to stop smart tagging